jreypo/jreypo.github.io/_posts/2016-11-15-the-atomic-series-part-1-introduction-to-atomic-host.md

 Welcome to the Atomic Series!
 In this new series of articles I will discuss the different part of the Project Atomic ecosystem starting with the Atomic Host in this first part.
 I sincerely hope you like it found it helpful.
 The planned posts, for now are:

 - Part 1 - Introduction to Atomic Host
-- Part 2 - Atomic Registry
+- Part 2 - Atomic Clusters
-- Part 3 - Atomic clusters
+- Part 3 - Atomic Registry

 In the future I am planning to write more posts around Atomic but without numbering.